-On this site I have complied over 150 activities and teaching suggestions from my 18 years of teaching world language.
+On this site I have complied over 160 activities and teaching suggestions from my 18 years of teaching world language.
+I’m always learning something new about teaching and I enjoy sharing and collaborating with other teachers.
 The categories and the search box to the right are a great place to start exploring.

 Along with my classroom teaching, I work with impoverished communities and schools in Nicaragua.
 In additional to volunteering in schools I am dedicated to providing school supplies to students in the area of La Concha, Nicaragua who who are learning to read and write.
 See below for updates on my visits to the school.

-Many of the teaching activities on this site are free and you are welcome to download and modify to fit your needs.
-By purchasing my activities through the Teachers Pay Teachers links you will get great teaching resources and you will also help to provide school supplies (pencils, paper, books) for students at the Panama School in La Concha, Nicaragua.
-I dedicate a percentage of product proceeds to the continued support of this school.
+Many of the posts on teaching methodology, research and activities on this site are free and you are welcome to download and modify to fit your needs.
+By purchasing the activities linked to my Teachers Pay Teachers store you will not only get great teaching resources, but you will also help to provide school supplies (pencils, paper, books) to students and teachers at the Panama School in La Concha, Nicaragua.
+I also support several Kiva entrepreneurs and the Power of Education Foundation, which has a school in Haiti.
+I dedicate a percentage of product proceeds to these programs.

 Merci, Thank You, Gracias, Obrigado, Grazie, Danke!